 BEAM: 93 ft

 DECK PLANS (Courtesy of Regent Seven Seas Cruises)

-Cruise ship mini-profile - - Regent Seven Seas Cruises - - Seven Seas Mariner - - home page
+Cruise ship profile - - Regent Seven Seas Cruises - - Seven Seas Mariner - - home page